Missing Alabama inmate, corrections officer in custody in Indiana after chase - East Idaho News

 Officials share photos and up rewards

-The pair may be armed with weapons including an AR-15 rifle, handguns and a shotgun, the US Marshals Service said.
+The pair might have been armed with weapons including an AR-15 rifle, handguns and a shotgun while missing, the US Marshals Service said.

 The agency said Casey White threatened his ex-girlfriend and her sister in 2015 if he ever got out, “he would kill them and he wanted police to kill him.”
 Authorities have warned the inmate’s “potential targets” and taken measures to protect them, the Marshals Service said.